RyanJarv/AWS-wtfisims/README.md

 I feel like when I read lists like this for programming languages you end up getting a bit better idea how the language really works behind the scenes, so if people where able to read this and feel like they have a better idea of how AWS really works I think that would be pretty cool.
 But this goal is somewhat secondary to the list simply being interesting to read.

 #### Ideas for this list (WIP)

+Likely won't include all these, just a random list of ideas.

 * AWS resource policy magic (ARN <-> AROA conversions)
   * Convert AROA to arn's (ref: https://twitter.com/__steele/status/1433212318465159171?s=20)
   * Enumerating valid ARN's (ref: bunch of stuff)